Introduction: Background and issues for cat owners

 B. Alternatives based on natural solutions

-In addition to physical accessories, you can use certain natural solutions to deter your cat from attacking furniture.
-Non-toxic repellent sprays, specially formulated for pets, are commercially available and can be applied directly to the surfaces to be protected.
-You can also opt for essential oils, making sure you choose those that are safe for felines, to mark your furniture with a scent that the cat doesn’t appreciate.
+In addition to positive reinforcement, some natural solutions can be implemented to deter cats from attacking furniture.
+Non-toxic repellent sprays, specially formulated for animals, are an interesting option.
+They can be applied directly to the surfaces to be protected, to create an olfactory barrier that the cat doesn’t appreciate.

 C. Education and patience in the process